Gameknight5249/Gameknight-CTF_Library/binhexa-generalskills.md

 **Date Completed:** July 14, 2025

 **Directions:** How well can you perform basic binary operations?
-Start searching for the flag here nc titan.picoctf.net 57697
+Start searching for the flag here: nc titan.picoctf.net 57697

  # Initial Observation: